linsinan1995/Max-flow-min-cut/README.md

     total cost += f * minimum_cost
     ```

-4. Return maximum flow and minimun cost when no available path can be found.
+4. Return maximum flow and minimum cost when no available path can be found.